 Data services support the emergence of data offices and data-centric architectures to allow organizations to develop opportunities for improved data management and usage

-Data Service is a part of a data-centric architecture.
+Data Service is a part of a data-centric architecture, and the basis of an enterprise data management function.
 A good data-centric architecture has many benefits and organizations should focus on clarifying the reasons, opportunities and strengths of this architectural style.

 What is a data service?

-The emergence of data offices data offices is combined with the development of data-centric architectures and data services.
+The emergence of data offices is combined with the development of data-centric architectures and data services.
 But, what is meant by “data service”?

 This definition focuses on the role of a process (supplier or consumer) in the exchange of data rather than on the data management capabilities required.
 “Data as a service” can be considered as a variation of this definition in that it assumes that data attributes can be provided to a client on demand.